davidcmonty/assurity-technical-assignment/README.md

 - JavaScript was used as the programming language of choice
 - Tests are executed using the Cypress desktop app to allows execution of tests
 - Tests validate all 3 acceptance criteria
-- Tests are written in to follow Cypress best practice.
+- Tests are written to follow Cypress best practice.
 Note that the base URL could have been moved to the cypress.json but for simplicity sake this was added to the api_spec.js as a variable.

 ## Author